ColeTrammer/iros/README.md

   memory if it ever called malloc, since the signal discards the entire state of the sys call.
 A possibly solution is to allocate things to the stack instead.
+* SA_RESTART does not work properly as the call restores directly to sys_entry, but the interrupt stack is not present.